 Most professional profiling systems use labels.
 It’s convenient for both the provider and the user.
 However, using labels also brings with it some drawbacks.

 People do not sit conveniently in the boxes prescribed by the label.
 For some, it will be fine but a percentage will sit on the line between one label and another, so the system is forced to choose and will have to “force” them into one label.

 Labels ignore personality mobility.
 People are not set in stone.
 Yes, they have a preferred behaviour but it has some movement and adaptability.
 This is why PeopleMaps uses the Map and does not use labels.
 The Map identifies an individual’s preferred behaviour, yet it also accepts that they are adaptable and can move around that point as circumstances demand.

 It’s not enough to see the point on the Map that represents the user most often, you should also be able to see the surrounding area where they can move in and out of, should the need arise.

 What to do when faced with two identical reports

-Step 1 – The first thing to do is look at each PeopleMaps Map.
+Step 1 – The first thing to do is look at each PeopleMaps Map and the Gauges.
 The Map is the highest resolution and if there are subtle differences in personality, the Map will highlight them.

 Step 2 – The second step is to identify which statements each user agrees or disagrees with.
 It’s very unlikely that two people will agree or disagree with the same statements.

 Step 3 – Finally, comparing reports between candidates is not going to help you make a better hiring decision.
-To ensure you make better hiring decisions this is better accomplished by comparing each user with your personality benchmark, as this is the only comparison that is going to identify the best fit for the role.
+To ensure you make better hiring decisions this is better accomplished by comparing each user with your Success Profile, as this is the only comparison that is going to identify the best fit for the role.